ros2/ros2_documentation/source/Installation/macOS-Install-Binary.rst

   .. code-block:: bash

-       mkdir -p ~/ros2_dashing
+       mkdir -p ~/ros2_crystal
-       cd ~/ros2_dashing
+       cd ~/ros2_crystal
        tar xf ~/Downloads/ros2-release-distro-date-macos-amd64.tar.bz2

 Install additional DDS implementations (optional)
 -------------------------------------------------

-If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions `here <DDS-Implementations>`.
+If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions `here <../DDS-Implementations>`.

 Environment setup
 -----------------